Last updated

 Explanation:

-• The grammar generates strings of even length with aa and bb.
+The grammar generates strings of even length with a and b.

 3. Give a production grammar that specifies the language